hychn/hychn.github.io/md/A.study_guide.md

 # Guiding Questions

+* solving problems, pushing prs, while great, isn't the status quo
+  * dont you wish you were back at it solving problems thinking about theorems and implications?
+  * What does it mean to be fresh and the map out the area again?

 * You cannot just passively chase some goal
   * You must be focused and have a direction
   * You must rest